Tanus186/CanopyRS_Setup/README.md

 **Official CanopyRS GitHub Repository:** [https://github.com/hugobaudchon/CanopyRS](https://github.com/hugobaudchon/CanopyRS)

-Welcome!
 This documentation will guide you step by step through installing and configuring CanopyRS on a Windows High-Performance Computing (HPC) machine.
 You can run these commands in the Windows Command Prompt (`cmd`).

 ## Project Directory Structure